A Federal Criminal Sentencing Example

 Understanding the Federal Sentencing Guidelines in Firearms Cases

 It is important to recognize that there are two ranges of punishment in every federal case: the statutory range and the guideline range.
 Think of the statutory range as the outer sentencing boundaries established by Congress for every offense.
-For example, a Felon in Possession of a Firearm, assuming that the defendant is not an armed career criminal, is likely facing a statutory punishment range of between 0-10 years imprisonment.
+For example, a felon in possession of a firearm, assuming that the defendant is not an armed career criminal, is likely facing a statutory punishment range of between 0 to 10 years imprisonment.
 However, the Guidelines would actually look at the criminal history of the defendant and specific offense characteristics to create a more specific sentence recommendation.

 Using the same example, while the person charged with possession of a firearm by a felon is facing a sentence of up to 10 years, that person’s guideline calculation will be much narrower.
-Imagine this person has 2 felony priors of burglary committed within the last 12 years and he possessed 2 semiautomatic rifles, one of which has an obliterated serial number.
+Imagine this person has two felony priors of burglary committed within the last 12 years and he possessed two semiautomatic rifles, one of which has an obliterated serial number.

 Application of Federal Sentencing Guidelines